mushtaq2314/mushtaq2314/README.md

 # 💫 About Me:
-Currently Working on GenAI, AI
+Currently Working on GenAI, Deep Learning

 ## 🌐 Socials: